-All motor policies issued on or after 1st of December, 2015 shall essentially contain a Quick Response Code.
-This QR Code would be used to verify the authenticity of the electronic policy
+“All motor policies issued on or after 1st of December, 2015 shall essentially contain a Quick Response Code.
+This QR Code would be used to verify the authenticity of the electronic policy.”

-This move by IRDAI is in response to a recent study by Insurance Information Bureau of India (IIB).
+This move by IRDAI is in response to a recent study by the Insurance Information Bureau of India (IIB).

-In fact, close to 50% of private cars are uninsured after the first year.
+“In fact, close to 50% of private cars are uninsured after the first year.
 These vehicles are able to get by due to the black economy.
-Insurance policies are fabricated and traffic authorities have no way to verify policy details – S.V.
-Ramanan, Chief Executive Officer, CAMS Repository Services Ltd, an insurance repository.
+Insurance policies are fabricated and traffic authorities have no way to verify policy details.”

 The QR Code will help traffic policemen verify the authenticity of the insurance policies.

 Telangana is the first State to adopt this move and recognize the digital motor insurance policy.

-Do you think this is a progressive move by IRDAI to curb insurance non-compliance or this is another policy that will be implemented poorly?
-Share your thoughts in the comments below.
+Do you think this is a progressive move by IRDAI to curb insurance non-compliance?
+Or this is another policy that might implement poorly?